Modern Mining: Permanent Landscape Damage

 Although mining is inherently destructive, it can be less environmentally damaging and more respectful of communities.

 In the United States metal mining on hundreds of millions of acres of publicly owned lands is governed by a 19th century law that:

 - has given away more than $300 billion in publicly owned minerals, and

-- forces land managers to permit mines even when the public’s land would be better used for another purpose.
+- permits mines even when the land would be better used for another purpose.